SeoulTech/NHN-dist/README.md

 Usage
 =====
-To bee translated
+To bee translated.

 Examples
 ====
-Works best with passwordless ssh, like:
+Works best with passwordless ssh, then checking the date on 3 hosts would be:

 ```
 trinity@matrix:~$ dist -c "date" host1 host2 host2
 ```

+Use  ```dist -h``` for help.